tau-adl/Position-Control-Using-ORBSLAM2-on-the-Jetson-Nano/README.md

 (now, check the slam manually by moving drone around in your hand)

-## Close loop control for hovering using the OrbSLAM2:
+## Close loop position control using the OrbSLAM2's pose as feedback:
 Add the following ros package to the src directory of bebop_ws, and build.